thelinuxpirate/dynamic-paper/README.md

-# dynamic-paper
+# Dynamic-Paper
 A dynamic wallpaper setter for Unix systems.

-The program can be ran as a script using scriptisto.
+This Rust program will set your wallpaper according to your time values